Jbleezy/BO1-Reimagined/README.md

 ### Ballistic Knife
 * Knives pick up automatically when close to them
+* Decreased time to start reloading from .7 seconds to .5 seconds
 * Fixed a bug where a knife could be picked up if the player had max reserve ammo
 * Obtaining the Bowie Knife or Sickle no longer gives you more ammo
 * Fixed a bug where a knife could not be picked up if another knife is fired after the first knife and lands before the first knife